Mastering Garlic Butter Steak With Parmesan Cream Sauce Easily

 - Best For: Weeknight dinners, meal prep, and high‑protein cravings.

-- Make Ahead: Yes – steak can be pre‑seared and sauce reheated (prep 10 min, cook 12 min).
+- Make Ahead: Yes – Steak Sandwich and sauce reheated (prep 10 min, cook 12 min).

 In This Recipe